ppy/osu-wiki/news/2026/2026-04-09-osutaiko-world-cup-2026-quarterfinals-recap.md

 ## Score highlights

-- This week’s NM2, [CHON - Splash](https://osu.ppy.sh/beatmapsets/2530697#taiko/5593663), was one of the hardest accuracy tests in recent history.
+- This week's NM2, [CHON - Splash](https://osu.ppy.sh/beatmapsets/2530697#taiko/5593663), was one of the hardest accuracy tests in recent history.
 When we say it has multiple BPM changes per second, we’re not joking!
-For Indonesia’s ::{ flag=ID }:: [-Sera](https://osu.ppy.sh/users/6048245), though, this was just another tech pick to shine on.
-He stunned everyone with a 99.9% full combo against Slovakia, then proved it wasn’t a fluke with a 99.85% FC the next day against New Zealand.
+For Indonesia's ::{ flag=ID }:: [-Sera](https://osu.ppy.sh/users/6048245), though, this was just another tech pick to shine on.
+He stunned everyone with a 99.9% full combo against Slovakia, then proved it wasn't a fluke with a 99.85% FC the next day against New Zealand.
 These were the top 2 scores of the weekend on a map contested by many top teams!
-- ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027) is a player who has been performing consistently well so far in this tournament.
-Casually out-performing everyone else in the lobby including his own teammates on the majority of maps so far.
-Scores like his HDHR 99.95% FC on [Hyperpax - depth meter](https://osu.ppy.sh/beatmapsets/2530720#taiko/5593723) (FM3) or the stunning 99.76% FC on [KASHIWA Daisuke - SHARAKU](https://osu.ppy.sh/beatmapsets/2530722#taiko/5593725) (HR1) are a testament to his skills.
-In this year's quarterfinals, he also managed to score **a stellar 2.789 pscore** (player score) across all of his 8 played maps.

 ---